jarun/nnn/README.md

   - Copy (as), move (as), delete, archive, link selection
   - Dir updates, notification on cp, mv, rm completion
   - Copy file paths to system clipboard on select
-  - Create (with parents), rename, duplicate (anywhere) files and dirs
+  - Create (with parents), rename, duplicate files and dirs
-  - Launch GUI apps, run commands, spawn a shell, toggle executable
+  - Launch apps, run commands, spawn a shell, toggle exe
   - Hovered file set as `$nnn` at prompt and spawned shell
   - Lock terminal after configurable idle timeout
   - Basic support for screen readers and braille displays